Why do positive impressions produced in one area positively influence our opinions in another area?

 Where this bias occurs

-While biases can create an impact on an entire group, the halo effect can also be individualized.
-For example, if you specifically value one brand of hair care products, you may be likely to evaluate their new line as amazing, even if it has terrible reviews.
+While biases often impact entire groups, the halo effect primarily occurs at the individual level, shaping how we evaluate everything from other people to physical products.
+For example, if you specifically value one brand of hair care products, you may be likely to evaluate their new line as amazing, even if it has a lot of negative reviews.
+Let’s take a closer look at some of the main ways the halo effect can impact your perceptions, preferences, and prejudices.

 Sources